SrijitK10/AuroraTex/README.md

 #### Windows
 1. Download and extract the ZIP file
-2. Run `Offline Overleaf.exe` from extracted folder
+2. Run `AuroraTex.exe` from extracted folder
 3. Pin to taskbar or create shortcut as needed

 > **📋 TeX Requirement**: Install [TeX Live](https://tug.org/texlive/) for LaTeX compilation, or the app will guide you through setup on first run.